PhuocHoangMinhNguyen/ReamotApp/README.md

 - MoreStack.

 Each stack is for an option in BottomTabNavigator except AuthStack.
 MoreStack is as a DrawerNavigator.

+### "screens" folder
+The folder includes screens of 6 above stacks.

 #### AuthStack
 The stack includes Register, SignIn, ForgotPassword, and TermsOfService Screens: